SavingtheSystem

 Let us consider these in turn.

-If you’ve never read the provisions of the Depository Institutions Deregulation and Monetary Control Act of 1980, you’re not alone.
+DIDMCA: Not Just Another Pretty Name If youve never read the provisions of the Depository Institutions Deregulation and Monetary Control Act of 1980, youre not alone.
 Congress never read it either.

-This was a complex statute that had two important Titles: Title I, which strengthened the Fed, and Title II, which deregulated interest rates.
+Source: Federal Reserve Bank of Boston This was a complex statute that had two important Titles: Title I, which strengthened the Fed, and Title II, which deregulated interest rates.

 The monetary control provisions of Title I strengthened the Fed in two ways.
 First, they pulled the entire U.S. banking system under its control.
 All depository institutions, not just member banks, were now subject to reserve requirements set by the Fed.
-Second, they expanded the list of “eligible collateral” for the Fed’s Open Market operations to include assets, such as foreign securities, that were previously not eligible for purchase.
-In the context of the implementation of conventional monetary policy, the notion of “eligible collateral” is meaningless, since fiat money is legal tender, and requires no collateral in any event.
+Second, they expanded the list of eligible collateral for the Feds Open Market operations to include assets, such as foreign securities, that were previously not eligible for purchase.
+In the context of the implementation of conventional monetary policy, the notion of eligible collateral is meaningless, since fiat money is legal tender, and requires no collateral in any event.
 The practical import of this expansion of authority is that the Fed could now pretty much monetize anything it wanted, including, according to an unnamed senior Fed official quoted in a 2002 Financial Times (London) article, gold mines.[44]
 The structural import, according to Timberlake, is that the Fed achieved its ambition of becoming an imperial central bank:[45]

-Nothing in Volcker’s statements or letters substantiates either the technical or operational necessity for the extended collateral provisions.
-What, then, could have been the real reason for Volcker to have insisted that Congress extend the Fed’s money-creating hegemony if the Fed already had infinite control over the U.S. money supply? / The only answer seems to be that the Fed as an agency of the U.S. government was designing itself to become the international financial arm of the Executive Branch. / Very few congressmen who voted for the DIDMCA of 1980 realized the additional powers that the act granted the Federal Reserve System in its quest to provide itself with imperial financial control.
+Nothing in Volckers statements or letters substantiates either the technical or operational necessity for the extended collateral provisions.
+What, then, could have been the real reason for Volcker to have insisted that Congress extend the Feds money-creating hegemony if the Fed already had infinite control over the U.S. money supply? / The only answer seems to be that the Fed as an agency of the U.S. government was designing itself to become the international financial arm of the Executive Branch. / Very few congressmen who voted for the DIDMCA of 1980 realized the additional powers that the act granted the Federal Reserve System in its quest to provide itself with imperial financial control.

 But our present focus is on the deregulation, rather than the monetary control, provisions of the DIDMCA.
 These permitted all depository institutions to pay interest on checkbook balances of demand deposits.
 They also phased out Regulation Q, which had allowed the Fed to limit the amount of interest paid on time deposits.

 The impact of this deregulation was immense.
 Now, for the first time, fiat checkbook money paid interest.
-This, and not the Fed’s jiggery-pokery on monetary policy, was the key to breaking the fever.
-That giant sucking sound throughout the 1980’s was the flood of wealth into deposit accounts.
+This, and not the Feds jiggery-pokery on monetary policy, was the key to breaking the fever.
+That giant sucking sound throughout the 1980s was the flood of wealth into deposit accounts.

 Timberlake notes the accidental nature of the rescue:[46]